yoonmoonsick/dnd2024/README.md

 ![alt text](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/ClassIcons%20300/hotbar%20140/EldritchKnight.png?raw=true)

+#### Level 3: War Bond
-- LvL 3: War Bond: You can have up to two bonded weapons.
+You can have up to two bonded weapons.

+#### Level 7: War Magic
-- LvL 7: War Magic: When you take the Attack action on your turn, you can replace one of the attacks with a casting of one of your Wizard cantrips that has a casting time of an action.
+When you take the Attack action on your turn, you can replace one of the attacks with a casting of one of your Wizard cantrips that has a casting time of an action.

+#### Level 12: Arcane Charge
-- LvL 12: Arcane Charge: When you use your Action Surge, you can teleport up to 30 feet to an unoccupied space you can see.
+When you use your Action Surge, you can teleport up to 30 feet to an unoccupied space you can see.

 ### Psi Warrior